floitsch/dart-irc-codelab/codelab.md

 }
 ```

+Note: this implementation is inefficient, since it calls `finishSentence`
+with the same prefix over and over again.
+A more efficient solution would do the
+prefix computation once, end then call `generateSentenceStartingWith` directly.

 This function has a named argument `startingWith`.
 This allows us to
 call the function either with or without the desired prefix.
 Just after the
 named argument we have a crucial token: the `sync*` modifier of the function.